bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 ## Interactive computation

-Let's say you have been cautious and did not launch a deep bifurcation diagram by using a small recursion level 2:
+Let's say you have been cautious and did not launch a deep bifurcation diagram computation by using a small recursion level 2:

 ```julia
 diagram = bifurcationdiagram(jet...,